Adventurous Kate contains affiliate links. If you make a purchase through these links, I will earn a commission at no extra cost to you. Thanks!

 Probably the biggest shocker of this year is the 180 I did on Cambodia.
 After my visits in 2010 and 2011, it was one of my top three favorite countries.
 After this year’s visit, I have no desire to return.
 Ever.

-It felt like we were in the middle of a Cambodian crime wave.
+It felt like I was in the middle of a Cambodian crime wave.
 I published a post on these experiences while still in Cambodia, and that post is now probably the most controversial post I’ve published here.

 Days after publication, more information came out.
 Phnom Penh’s chief prosecutor revealed that crime in Cambodia was increasing year over year — but blamed local protesters and wouldn’t release specific numbers.
 I then found out that the UK government is now reporting an increased amount of crime against British citizens in Phnom Penh and Sihanoukville in 2013.